 I am considering paying the hefty visa price as an American traveling to China.
 However, I'm not sure how expensive it is to travel around China?
 I have been traveling SE Asia now for 6 months and am used to a cheap budget.
 Anyone have any input?

 China isn't as low cost as it once was and is a very rapidly developing country.
-However for an idea of costs try http://adventures.worldnomads.com/destination/45/travelguide/3/China/Money-and-costs.aspx over 7 years ago
+However for an idea of costs try http://adventures.worldnomads.com/destination/45/travelguide/3/China/Money-and-costs.aspx almost 8 years ago

 The main problem with backpacking is not so much the cost, but getting around.
 If you can't speak the language, it's difficult to get around.
 So, most people are stuck with going on the tours, which can get pretty expensive.
 If you're really ready for an adventure, you can go it alone and there are always cheap options outside of the major cities.